 How to Get a Corn Snake to Like You

 Don’t dive straight in and try to pick your corn snake up.
-You have to let them get used to you first.
-Fortunately, there are ways to do just that:
+You have to let it get used to you first.
+There are ways to do just that:

 - Spend time near to your snake’s enclosure.
 Start by sitting or standing alongside the vivarium, with the snake inside.
-Let it get used to what you look and smell like.
+Let it get used to the way you look and, more importantly, the way you smell.

 - Feeding.
 Feed the snake once or twice before you get closer.
-Ideally, use tweezers.
-Not handling prey is recommended because you don’t want your hands to smell like its dinner and you might get bitten.
+Ideally, use tongs.
+Not handling prey is recommended because you don’t want your hands to smell like its dinner as you might get bitten.

 How Corn Snakes React to Your Presence